ijkeller/reading-notes/201/class-01.md

 ### Things I want to know more about

 - I'd like to know more about the **elements of the boilerplate**.
-- **iframes** seems extremely useful and powerful.
+- **iframes** seem extremely useful and powerful.
 I'd like to know more.
 -